 But she says her complaint was never investigated at that stage — and that she was eventually forced to contact gardaí directly herself in 2010.

-Often, survivors of rape and sexual assault just want counselling initially – but those overburdened services are often difficult to access, Doyle explains.
+Often, survivors of rape and sexual assault just want counselling initially —but those overburdened services are often difficult to access, Fiona Doyle explains.

-The Dublin Rape Crisis Centre offers a round-the-clock helpline that offers essential – and importantly, confidential – support to survivors when they are ready to talk.
+The Dublin Rape Crisis Centre offers a round-the-clock helpline that provides essential — and importantly, confidential — support to survivors when they are ready to talk.

 The helpline currently receives over 1,000 calls a month, Noeline Blackwell, Chief Executive of the Dublin Rape Crisis Centre, told TheCity.ie.

-In its annual report last year, the Rape Crisis Network of Ireland (RCNI) revealed that keeping the organisation itself in existence is something of a high-wire act – as it relies on funding from the Scheme to Support National Organisations (SSNO) that’s never guaranteed.
+In its latest annual report, released in 2019, the Rape Crisis Network of Ireland (RCNI) revealed that keeping the organisation itself in existence is something of a high-wire act — as it relies on funding from the Scheme to Support National Organisations (SSNO) that’s never guaranteed.

 Even though some victims choose to never make any official report, they still need support behind closed doors.

-Blackwell said: “It’s not about bravery – it’s about when is the right time.
-The right time is when you have the strength and impetus, and when you feel it should be done.
-In these cases it can be a massive step to take to complain about somebody.”
+“It’s not about bravery — it’s about when is the right time.
+The right time is when you have the strength and impetus, and when you feel it should be done.“

 Fiona Doyle said: “For people who have gone through rape and abuse, the counselling services are hard to get.”